arduino-libraries/Arduino_Alvik/README.md

 ## Color Calibration

-Flash the sketch into Arduino Nano ESP32 mounted on Alvik and follow the instructions on serial monitor.
+Flash `color_calibration` sketch into Arduino Nano ESP32 mounted on Alvik and follow the instructions on serial monitor.

 The white and black values will be written into ESP32 EEPROM.